Shopify/babel-plugin-add-header-comment/README.md

   "plugins": [
     ["add-header-comment", {
       "header": [
-        "This string will be inserted in",
+        "This string will be inserted in a comment header", "!node executeThisOutputAddedToHeader.js",
-        "!node executeThisOutputAddedToHeader.js",
         "?readInTheContentsOfThisFile.txt"
       ]